Tife-CyberSec/My-CyberSec-Projects/network-security-lab/README.md

 - Captured and analyzed traffic in real time.
 - Filtered **HTTP requests**, observed **ICMP packets**, and inspected data flows.
 - Realized this mirrors what **SOC analysts** do to spot suspicious activity.
-- Noted how attackers can misuse the same tool for packet sniffing — reinforcing why secure protocols (TLS/HTTPS) are critical.
+- Noted how attackers can misuse the same tool for packet sniffing, reinforcing why secure protocols (TLS/HTTPS) are critical.

 ---